thelfer/MFrontGallery/docs/web/SmallStrainUmatWrapper.md

 if the solver that he uses relies on the metadata exported by `MFront`.

-Before calling the `UMAT` implementation, one shall create an array of floatting-point values and initialize its values as follows:
+Before calling the `UMAT` implementation, one shall create an array of floating-point values and initialize its values as follows:

 ~~~~{.cxx}
 const real props[2] = {E,nu};